Mitsubishi Orion engine

 The Mitsubishi Orion or 4G1 engine is a series of inline-four internal combustion engines introduced by Mitsubishi Motors in around 1977, along with the Astron, Sirius, and Saturn.
 It was first introduced in the Colt and Colt-derived models in 1978.
 Displacement ranges from 1244 to 1584 cc.
+The Orion replaced the earlier Neptune engine and carried over that engines overall layout and crossflow design.
+Unlike the near-square Neptune, however, the Orion was a long-stroke design.

 4G11

 The 4G11 displaces 1244 cc with a bore and stroke of 69.5x82 mm.
+This design utilized Mitsubishi's new lean burn MCA-Jet technology, with a head which included a tiny second inlet valve which created a swirl, allowing for combustion of a much leaner fuel mixture.